thosgood/this-weeks-finds/markdown/101-150/week138.md

 That will either make sense to you, or it won't, and I'm not sure anything *short* I might write will help you understand it if you don't already.
-A full explanation of this business would lead me down paths I don't want to tread just now - right into that morass they call "the interpretation of quantum mechanics".
+A full explanation of this business would lead me down paths I don't want to tread just now --- right into that morass they call "the interpretation of quantum mechanics".

 So instead of worrying too much about what it would *mean* to know the wavefunction of the universe, let me just explain Hartle and Hawking's formula for it.
-Mind you, this formula may or may not be correct, or even rigorously well-defined - there's been a lot of argument about it in the physics literature.
+Mind you, this formula may or may not be correct, or even rigorously well-defined --- there's been a lot of argument about it in the physics literature.
 However, it's pretty cool, and definitely worth knowing.

 Here things get a wee bit more technical.
-Suppose that space is a 3-sphere, say X. The classical configuration space of general relativity is the space of metrics on X. The wavefunction of the universe should be some complex-valued function on this classical configuration space.
+Suppose that space is a 3-sphere, say $X$.
+The classical configuration space of general relativity is the space of metrics on $X$.
+The wavefunction of the universe should be some complex-valued function on this classical configuration space.
 And here's Hartle and Hawking's formula for it:

-                  ψ(q) = integral exp(-S(g)/ħ) dg
-                           g|X = q
+$$\psi(q) = \int_{g|X=q} \exp(-S(g)/\hbar)dg.$$
 Now you can wow your friends by writing down this formula and saying "Here's the wavefunction of the universe!"

 But, what does it mean?

-Well, the integral is taken over Riemannian metrics g on a 4-ball whose boundary is X, but we only integrate over metrics that restrict to a given metric q on X - that's what I mean by writing g|X = q.
-The quantity S(g) is the Einstein-Hilbert action of the metric g - in other words, the integral of the Ricci scalar curvature of g over the 4-ball.
+Well, the integral is taken over Riemannian metrics $g$ on a 4-ball whose boundary is $X$, but we only integrate over metrics that restrict to a given metric $q$ on $X$ --- that's what I mean by writing $g|X = q$.
+The quantity $S(g)$ is the Einstein-Hilbert action of the metric $g$ --- in other words, the integral of the Ricci scalar curvature of $g$ over the 4-ball.
-Finally, of course, ħ is Planck's constant.
+Finally, of course, $\hbar$ is Planck's constant.

 The idea is that, formally at least, this wavefunction is a solution of the Wheeler-DeWitt equation, which is the basic equation of quantum gravity (see ["Week 43"](#week43)).

-The measure "dg" is, unfortunately, ill-defined!
+The measure "$dg$" is, unfortunately, ill-defined!
 In other words, one needs to use lots of clever tricks to extract physics from this formula, as usual for path integrals.
 But one can do it, and Hawking and others have spent a lot of time ever since 1983 doing exactly this.
 This led to